jumpyjacko/shasa-website/wp-content/plugins/charitable/readme.txt

 * FIX: Minified starting screen CSS.
 * FIX: Resolved typos and PHP notices.
 * FIX: Updated additional text in admin UI to allow for translations.

-= Donation Form & Fundraising Campaigns v1.8.1.12 =
-* NEW: Getting Started Screen for new users upon install and activation.
-* NEW: Tour guide of visual builder for new users.
-* NEW: Expiring license and expired license noticiations in WordPress admin Charitable screens.
-* NEW: Progress bar in visual builder campaigns show currency in frontend.
-Filter added for further customization.
-* NEW: Show currency symbol in visual builder settings under "Goal".
-* NEW: Added filters for showing content before and after donor lists and donor wall using shortcodes.
-* UPDATE: UI updates and tweaks related to visual builder and admin screens.
-* UPDATE: UI updates to items in marketing and payment tabs in visual builder.
-* FIX: Better sync for legacy and visual campaigns in certain scenarios.
-* FIX: Issue with Easy Digital Downloads addon card in addons screen resolved.
-* FIX: Resolved typos and PHP warnings and notices.

 **[View entire donation form and fundraising platform changelog](https://plugins.svn.wordpress.org/charitable/trunk/CHANGELOG.md)**